 The government has a history of perpetrating atrocities in Darfur, South Kordofan and Blue Nile.
-It has consistently defied external pressure to hold perpetrators of these atrocities accountable.

-The UNSC and AU have failed to ensure that the government and SPLM-N honor past agreements on the cessation of hostilities and delivery of humanitarian assistance.
 Previous attacks on civilian areas by the SAF and SPLA-N demonstrate an unwillingness to distinguish between combatants and civilians, actions that may amount to war crimes and crimes against humanity.
+The government and SPLA-N have consistently defied external pressure to hold perpetrators of these atrocities accountable.

 Since its deployment in Darfur in 2008, UNAMID has been unable to consistently provide adequate protection to civilians.
-Sporadic inter-communal violence and SAF operations contribute to the risk of further mass atrocity crimes.
-The alleged use of chemical weapons and attacks on UN peacekeepers constitute war crimes, while restrictions on UNAMID's freedom of movement contravene the Status of Forces Agreement between the UN, AU and Sudan.
-While the overall level of violence in Darfur has decreased during 2017, several areas, especially Jebel Marra, still require a robust peacekeeping presence.
+Sporadic inter-communal clashes and SAF operations contribute to the risk of recurring armed conflict.
+Attacks on UN peacekeepers constitute war crimes, while restrictions on UNAMID's freedom of movement contravene the Status of Forces Agreement between the UN, AU and Sudan.
+While the overall level of violence in Darfur decreased during 2017, several areas, especially Jebel Marra, still require a robust peacekeeping presence.